tsuting/Jetson_PaddlePaddle_detection/py-tensorrt-text-detection/README.md

     - Windows OS
     - MacOS

-- Using WSL (Windows Subsystem Linux) is NOT RECOMMEND.
+- Using WSL (Windows Subsystem Linux) is NOT RECOMMENDED.
 You may run into unknown error messages.

 ## Development Environment
 ### Install TensorRT